 - Understanding the hippocampus, an ancient part of human brain which is connected to a number of other parts, such as the Cornu Ammonis, dentate gyrus, and subicular complex.
-These parts work together in a large network. - What is Obsessive-Compulsive Disorder (OCD)?
-OCD is a condition where people have unwanted and repeated thoughts, feelings, or behaviors.
+These parts work together in a large network. - repeated thoughts, feelings, or behaviors.
 It is similar to having a song stuck in your head, but it is a thought or action that the affected individual cannot stop repeating.
-We are studying it by looking at certain parts of the brain affected by a substance called quinpirole.
-Approximately 1-3% of people might experience OCD in their lifetime. - Rats and their amazing sense of direction: It is commonly known that rats have a very good sense of direction.
-By watching how they payigate, we can learn a great deal about memory and decision-making. - Studying how humans navigate: We are also curious about how humans find their way around.
-When in a new city without a map, how do we find our way.
-We are studying the tricks our brain uses to navigate and remember places. - How drugs affect our brain: We are performing in-depth studies on how certain medications impact our thinking, analogous to how different fuels can improve or impair the performance of a vehicle. - Using advanced techniques to see inside the brain: We utilise sophisticated tools to see which parts of the brain are active.
+We are studying it by looking at experience OCD in their lifetime. - Rats and their amazing sense of direction: It is commonly known that rats have a very good sense of - in a new city without a map, how do we find our way.
+We are studying the tricks our brain uses to navigate and remember places. - How drugs affect our brain: We are performing in-depth studies on how certain medications impact our - the brain are active.

-$Selected\ neurobehavioral\ and\ molecular\ methods,\ setups,\ and\ outputs\ at\ the\ Laboratory\ of\ Neurophysiology\ of\ Memory.$
+Selected neurobehavioral and molecular methods, setups, and outputs at the Laboratory of Neurophysiology of Memory.

 - Patrono E., Hrůzova K., Svoboda J., Stuchlík A.: The role of optogenetic stimulations of parvalbumin-positive interneurons in the prefrontal cortex and the ventral hippocampus on an acute MK-801 model of schizophrenia-like cognitive inflexibility (2023) Schizophr Res 252:198-205.
 This study discovered the role of GABAergic transmission in an animal model of psychosis.
 We are the first to use a complex cognitive task, the attentional set-shifting task.
 To our knowledge, no one has used a cognitive behavioral task in rats coupled with the optogenetic stimulation of PV+ interneurons to reverse cognitive impairments.
 Moreover, this work shows optogenetics to be a potential method of active exploration in models of schizophrenia.
 The entire study was conducted in our laboratory. - Vojtěchová I., Macháček T., Krištofíková Z., Stuchlík A., Petrásek T.: Infectious origin of Alzheimer's disease: Amyloid beta as a component of brain antimicrobial immunity (2022) PLoS Pathogens 18(11):e1010929.
 The amyloid cascade hypothesis, focusing on pathological protein aggregation, did not reveal the underlying cause of Alzheimer's disease.
 This article reviews evidence from the current literature that amyloid beta, traditionally considered pathological, also acts as an antimicrobial peptide that protects the brain from pathogens.
 We discuss these new findings in terms of the AD infection hypothesis and offer suggestions for future research.
-The authors of this article are three members of the laboratory. - Žiak J., Weissová R., Jeřábková K., Janíková M., Maimon R., Petrásek T., Pukajová B., Kleisnerová M., Wang M., Brill M.S., Kasparek P., Zhou X., Alvarez-Bolado G., Sedláček R., Misgeld T., Stuchlík A., Perlson E., Balaštík M.: CRMP2 mediates Sema3F-dependent axon pruning and dendritic spine remodeling (2020) EMBO Rep 21(3):e48512.
+The authors of this article are three members of the laboratory. - Žiak J., Weissová R., Jeřábková K., Janíková M., Maimon R., Petrásek T., Pukajová B., Kleisnerová M., Wang M., Brill M.S., Kasparek P., Zhou X., Alvarez-Bolado G., Sedláček R., Misgeld T., Stuchlík A., Perlson E., Balaštík M.: CRMP2 mediates Sema3Fdependent axon pruning and dendritic spine remodeling (2020) EMBO Rep 21(3):e48512.
 The regulation of axon guidance and pruning of inappropriate synapses by class 3 semaphorins are critical for neural circuit development.
 This collaborative paper demonstrated that CRMP2 Sema3F-dependent synapse pruning and its dysfunction share histological and behavioral features with neurodevelopmental disorders.
 Our team were responsible for the behavioral results.
 The study was a broad collaboration of several laboratories from the Czech Republic and abroad, including two laboratories from IPHYS.